x1nixmzeng/z3ResEx/README.md

 The project was compiled with Microsoft Visual C++ 2010, and requires the Crypto++ library.

 To compile z3ResEx, you need to first generate the Crypto++ `.lib` files, which is done by rebuilding the **cryptolib** project.

-    NOTE: There are known problems with release mode

 ## Credits